 Your iHarvest® comes with a pH tester.
 Adjusting your pH allows your plants to absorb the nutrients they need, as efficiently as possible.
 Keep your pH between 5.5-6.8 for optimal growth.

 Peppers are a flowering/fruiting plant.
-When they are young, before they begin flowering, your pepper plants will thrive with the MaxiGro nutrient solution, which have an N-P-K ration of 10-5-14.
-When they begin to flower and fruit, they will do better with a nutrient solution that has more Phosphorus (P).
-When your peppers begin to flower, you may want to switch to Maxibloom nutrients, which have an NPK ration of 5-15-14.
-By doing so, you will get more fruit, and it will also ripen faster.
+When they are young, before they begin flowering, your pepper plants will thrive with a general nutrient mix for vegetation, like those that have an N-P-K ratio of approximately 10-5-14 like IGWorks provides.
+When your peppers begin to flower and fruit, they will do better with a nutrient solution that has more Phosphorus (P).
+When your peppers begin to flower, you may want to add a flowering nutrient mix, which is likely to have an NPK ratio of approximately 5-15-14.
+IGWorks also provides these nutrients on our website.
+By adding the flowering mix to your reservoir, you will get more peppers to fruit, and they will ripen faster.

 Pruning and Harvesting: